zhanetfio/rsschool-cv/cv.md

 ## About myself

- I like to design and create something.I like to get results of my work.
-I dont like monotonous work.
+ I like to design and create something.
+I like to get results of my work.
+I don`t like monotonous work.
+ I worked at Minsk Gear Works as a forging production engineer before.

 ------